openoms/lightning-api/source/index.html.md

 csv_delay | uint32 | The CSV delay expressed in relative blocks.
-If the channel is force closed, we will need to wait for this many blocks before we can regain our funds. private | bool | Whether this channel is advertised to the network or not. initiator | bool | True if we were the ones that created the channel. chan_status_flags | string | A set of flags showing the current state of the channel.
+If the channel is force closed, we will need to wait for this many blocks before we can regain our funds. private | bool | Whether this channel is advertised to the network or not. initiator | bool | True if we were the ones that created the channel. chan_status_flags | string | A set of flags showing the current state of the channel. local_chan_reserve_sat | int64 | The minimum satoshis this node is required to reserve in its balance. remote_chan_reserve_sat | int64 | The minimum satoshis the other node is required to reserve in its balance.

 ## ChannelBackup